 - How would loss of future income impact you?
 It’s important to consider that a significant lawsuit could cost you more than your current assets.
 It could threaten your potential future income, too.
 Factor this in when deciding how much coverage you need on your umbrella policy.

 While an umbrella insurance policy can protect you in case a liability claim exceeds your primary policies coverage, it does not exempt you from all legal risk.
 Umbrella policies generally cover liability that stems from business activities and business property that are covered by your primary policies.
 Things like uninsured motorists, flood damage and certain instances of property damage may not be covered, so it’s important to discuss what is and isn’t covered with your insurance agent when deciding on an umbrella policy coverage.

 Many businesses cannot get the insurance coverage they require in the standard lines marketplace for reasons like multiple claims, a lack of history or unique classification.
 With more than 40 years of experience, Northfield is able to provide a wide range of coverage for hard-to-place risks so companies can continue to grow with the confidence that they’re properly protected.

 Even small businesses can have big liability exposures, which is why Travelers A/B Umbrella is available as part of our wide range of small business solutions to help you grow and stay protected.

 In the event you may require an extra layer of protection beyond what primary insurance may cover, Travelers offers excess liability to safeguard your business from potential calamity.

 Insights & Expertise

 Claim values in general liability cases are increasing, and social inflation is a major factor contributing to the rise.

 Large verdict awards are becoming increasingly common.
-See which ones made the National Law Journal's Top 100 Verdicts of 2019.
+See which cases made the National Law Journal's Top 100 verdicts of 2020.

 Counterfeit parts can be costly and dangerous.
 Help protect your supply chain by watching out for these signs.